 - Price: Netflix’s plans offer great value for a reasonable price.
 It is cheaper than cable TV or going to the cinema, with a wider selection.

-- Market over-dependence: Netflix operates globally but its revenue heavily depends on the North American market (around 50% of totals).
-And the lack of original content in several countries lowers the demand outside America.
+- Market over-dependence: Netflix operates globally, but its revenue heavily depends on the North American market (around 50% of the total).
+Plus, the lack of original content in several countries lowers the demand outside America;

 - Rigid pricing: Netflix does not offer much customization by offering only three plan options.
 Besides, it has raised its prices, while other streaming services’ prices are much lower.

-- Annual subscription: this annual subscription with discounts over monthly fees can encourage users to switch to yearly plans, avoiding the subscribers Netflix loses when they cancel right after finishing watching their favorite shows.
+- Annual subscription: This annual subscription with discounts over monthly fees can encourage users to switch to yearly plans, avoiding the subscribers that Netflix loses when they cancel right after finishing watching their favorite shows.

-- Regulations: some strict governmental regulations can hold expansion, such as China’s restriction to foreign content.
+- Regulations: Some strict governmental regulations can hold expansion, such as China’s restriction on foreign content;